-- 1. Choose Options-Colors to display the Colors dialog box.

-- 2. Click the Defaults button.

-- 3. Click OK.
+- 1. Choose Options-Colors to display the Configure Colors dialog box. - 2.
+In the Screen Elements window, select the elements that you want to restore; you can Ctrl-click or Shift-click to select multiple elements. - Click the Defaults button. - 4.
+Click OK.

-SONAR uses the default colors for all screen elements.
+SONAR uses the default colors for all selected screen elements.